 As a portal administrator, you can configure ArcGIS Pro licenses within the portal, and distribute ArcGIS Pro to members of your organization through the portal.

-The following matrix indicates version support between ArcGIS Pro and Portal for ArcGIS:
+The following matrix indicates version support between ArcGIS Pro and ArcGIS Enterprise:

 1.2, 1.3.x, and 1.4